jburman/W8lessLabs.Blazor.LocalFiles/README.md

 ## Technical Details
-Under the covers, the Blazor.LocalFiles component is using a vanilla file input element, and it is creating blob: file URLs ([https://www.w3.org/TR/FileAPI/#url](https://www.w3.org/TR/FileAPI/#url).)
+Under the covers, the LocalFiles component is using a vanilla file input element and creates blob: file URLs ([https://www.w3.org/TR/FileAPI/#url](https://www.w3.org/TR/FileAPI/#url).)
 The contents of the files are then retrieved using the browser's Fetch API and passing in the blob: URLs.

-However, out of the box, the Mono runtime that Blazor WASM runs on does not support blob: URLs ([issue filed](https://github.com/mono/mono/issues/11681).)
-So, to work around this limitation, a customized blob URL is created that removes the blob: scheme from the beginning of the URL.
-This allows the URL to pass through Mono's HttpClient implementation.
-Then a customized Fetch implementation is used that intercept those requests at the browser level and convert them back into standard blob: URLs that are passed into the out of the box Fetch API.

-To reduce any unexpected side effects, the customized Fetch implementation is only used while the Blazor.LocalFile's SelectedFileReader is being utilized.
-It is reverted to the browser's out of the box implementation as soon as the SelectedFileReader is disposed.
-Furthermore, any URLs without the customized blob URL format are passed through as normal.
-The goal is to be as unobtrusive as possible.